dennycw19/pixeldrain-bypass/README.md

 - Can handle multiple URLs of file or folder pixeldrain per request.
 - Also can handle file and folder pixeldrain simultaneously.
-- Handle the URL file inside the zip file
+- Handles URLs pointing to files within ZIP archives, allowing individual files inside the ZIP to be downloaded directly.
 - Fetch metadata of Pixeldrain URLs
 - Simple UI and easy-to-use